 Don't forget tea and coffee as we did on one hike, we really missed it!

-- Gas stove - You won't need one for Heaphy, James Mackay and Perry's Saddle, but you may if you stay at any of the other huts.
+You won't need one for Heaphy, James Mackay and Perry's Saddle, but you may if you stay at any of the other huts.
+You can’t take camping gas on a plane, so make sure you buy this in New Zealand.

 Like it?
 Pin it!